Overseas bridging finance – Full guide, costs & rates

 - Will the interest on your loan be serviced monthly or can you and the lender agree on different terms?

-- Regardless of what type of finance options you avail of, lenders will ask you to present a clear exit strategy prior to approval.
+- Regardless of what type of finance options you avail of, lenders will ask you to present a clear exit strategy prior to approval and part of their criteria for bridging loans.
 We have stated before that your exit strategy is the manner by which you will repay the full amount of the loan by the time its maturity date rolls around.
-For the most part, exit strategies usually involve using the profit earned on the sale of existing UK property to repay your loan.;
+For the most part, exit strategies usually involve using the profit earned on the sale of existing UK property to repay your loan.

 - To avoid paying monthly interest on a bridging loan, ask if you can roll out the interest and pay it at the end of the finance’s duration.
 Rolling out the interest enables you to direct the full amount of the loan to your purchase of property abroad as opposed to using it to service monthly interest payments.
 You do, however, need to pay the full amount upon maturity of the loan.